ModaOperandi/agora/COUNCIL.md

 ## Council Meetings

 * The Council will meet once weekly, to help gain momentum.
 The Council will revisit this in the future to decide if this cadence continues making sense.
 * Councilmembers should do their best to attend Council meetings.
+Continued lack of attendance may result in expulsion from the Council.
 * The main goal of the meetings is to share information as well as discuss and decide on architectural topics that affect the entire tech organization.
 * All members can raise topics to be discussed at Council meetings.
 * The meeting agenda will be distributed in advance of every meeting.